R3dTr4p/reuniq/README.md

 - Made by [R3dTr4p](https://x.com/R3dTr4p).
 - Implementation in Go ≥1.21

-Feel free to collaborate with PRs =D
+Feel free to collaborate with PRs =)